harrisnisar/harrisnisar.github.io/index.md

 ### Implementing Machine Learning Algorithms from Scratch

-For my Statistical Learning class, we focused on deeply understanding common machine learning algorithms.
-To do this, we had to code up various algorithms from scratch in Python.
-We coded KNN, linear regression, Lasso and ridge regression, SVMs, Linear/Quadratic Discriminant Analysis, kernel regression, and many more.
+For my Statistical Learning class, we implemented various algorithms from scratch in Python including KNN, linear regression, Lasso and ridge regression, SVMs, Linear/Quadratic Discriminant Analysis, kernel regression, and many more.
 We also implemented many useful machine learning techniques like k-fold cross validation, hyperparameter tuning, PCA, forward/backwards feature selection, AIC/BIC scoring for model evaluation, standardization, and confusion matricies.
 My Jupyter notebooks for all the classes are below:
 - <a href="./html/HW2">KNN</a>
 - <a href="./html/HW3">Simulations, Linear Regression, AIC, BIC, Model Selection</a>
 - <a href="./html/HW4">Optimization, Cooridnate Descent, Feature Standardization</a>